 - 2 tbsp avocado oil or use EVOO

-Place cashews in bowl and soak for at least one hour, no more than four hours
+- Place cashews in a bowl and soak for at least one hour, no more than four hours

-Line smoker rack with aluminum foil, smoke cashews for 30- 60 minutes depending on you desired smoke level
+- Line smoker rack with aluminum foil, smoke cashews for 30- 60 minutes depending on your desired smoke level

-- This recipe is for an electric smoker using applewood
+- This recipe is for a charcoal smoker using applewood

 - If you over-smoke the cashews, you can add additional soaked cashews during the blending stage to bring down the overall strength